SashaMkrv/godot-conway-game-of-life-image-maker/README.md

 # Godot 4.3 Conway's Game of Life, Tiling Image Maker Edition

+[small tiler here]

 If you have a desire for a tiling texture or background of randomized games of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life), specifically as 500x500px PNGs, this is the tool for you!
 [Try it out on itch.io.](https://smkrv.itch.io/buncha-games-of-life)

+[screenshot here]

+## Overview
-The applet generates and plays multiple games of life based on user provided parameters, and generates an image for each round by layering the games.
-In order to tile images, grid coordinates wrap when generating rounds.
+Based on a few parameters, the applet generates multiple games of life.
+Each round an image is created by layering the games.
+Images can be saved to your device.
+[game gif here]

 Palette and game generation should be deterministic.
-The same parameters should produce the same games each time.
-Colours should be generated in the same order as well, but palette grouping is based on the number of games in play.
+The same parameters should produce the same games.
+Colours should be generated in the same order, but palette grouping is based on the number of games in play.

 ## Input methods
-Interact via mouse, keyboard, or touch.
-The typing experience on mobile web is not great, but should work.
-A text input method is required for changing the RNG seed.
+Interact via mouse, keyboard, or touch (the typing experience on mobile web is not great, but should work).
+A text input method is required to change the RNG seed.

-## Parameters
+## Options
 Most parameter changes will reset and regenerate the games.
 - **Seed**: Set the seed used to generate colour palettes and the initial game states.
+Regenerates games, but does not regenerate palette.
 - **Number of games**: The number of games to play.
+Regenerates games.
 - **Grid size**: The size of the grid for the games.
+Regenerates games.
 - **Show ghost**: Show the previous image at low opacity over the current image.
 Purely for aesthetics.
+Does not regenerate games.

-## Buttons
+## Interaction
 - Next Round: Generate the next round of each game and update the image.
 This gets a bit sluggish when both grid size and the number of games are set a little higher.
 - New Palette: Generate a new palette using the current seed.
-The RNG for this is reset whenever the seed is updated, but palettes are not automatically regenerated on seed changes.
+The RNG seed and state for this is reset whenever the seed is updated, but palettes are not automatically regenerated on parameter changes.
 - Save Image: Attempts to save the current texture to user data on Desktop, and wherever a user's browser downloads go on Web builds.

+## Behaviour

+### Palette Generation
+Palette size is based on the number of games in play, plus one more colour for the background.
+Colours in palettes are created with `Color(rng.randf(), rng.randf(), rng.randf())`, so RNG state is based on the number of colours generated, and not the number of palettes generated.

+### Game Generation
+Each game receives a modified version of the current seed based, which is used to decide whether the initial state of any cell is live or dead.
+RNG seeds for each game are based on its position in the list of all current games and stay consistent between regenerations using the same seed and grid size.

+### Calculating Rounds
+Standard Game of Life rules apply, but coordinates wrap when out of bounds. i.e. index `maxIndex + 1` is treated as index `0`, and index `-1` is treated as index `maxIndex`.

 ## Todos
 Should I come back to this, a liesurely list of features and fixes.